The Retail Shop Leases and Other Commercial Leases (COVID-19 Emergency Response) Regulation 2020 was enacted on 28 May 2020.

 - dealing with negotiations and actions during the “response period” (as that expression is defined); and

 Some of the key issues are as follows: –

 - The “response period” is defined to be the period between 29 March 2020 and 30 September 2020.

-- The regulation is intended to provide relief to parties to an “affected lease” by way of a number of measures, including guiding rent reduction negotiations, providing a moratorium on evictions for non-payment and access to a dispute resolution process specifically designed for small business tenancy disputes and affected lease disputes.
+- The regulation is intended to provide relief to parties to an “affected lease” by way of a number of measures, including guiding rent reduction negotiations, providing a moratorium on evictions for non-payment and access to a dispute resolution process specifically designed for small business tenancy disputes and disputes on affected commercial leases

 - The regulation defines the meaning of ‘affected lease’ which has been drafted to extend to franchise situations and also to the situation where the lessee under the lease may not be the employing entity.

 - An affected lease means a retail shop lease or a lease of premises used for carrying on a business.
 There are two other key requirements:

 - the lessee must also be a small to medium enterprise entity under the Commonwealth Government’s “Guarantee of Lending to Small and Medium Enterprises (Coronavirus Economic Response Package) Rules 2020”; AND

 - the lessee (or an entity connected with or an affiliate of the lessee) must be eligible for the Commonwealth’s JobKeeper scheme.